Sport in Wales: Rugby union

-Rugby union is often stated to be central to Welsh culture, with the Encyclopedia of Wales stating that the sport is "seen by many as a symbol of Welsh identity and an expression of national consciousness".
-Indigenous Welsh sports such as cnapan have also been identified as possible antecedents of modern rugby codes.
+Rugby union is often stated to be central to Welsh culture, with the Encyclopaedia of Wales stating that the sport is "seen by many as a symbol of Welsh identity and an expression of national consciousness".
+Indigenous Welsh sports such as cnapan have also been identified as possible antecedents of both rugby union and rugby league.
 The famous 1905 match which became known as The Match of the Century has been viewed as a key moment in the relationship between Welsh national identity and Rugby Union, especially the home crowd singing Hen Wlad Fy Nhadau as a response to the Haka (often cited as the first time a national anthem was sung before an international sports event).

-Outside of Wales, rugby has been associated with the country and its culture from the nineteenth century onwards, and a perception of both Welsh men and women being "addicted" to rugby became a stereotypical characteristics early in the sport's history.
-After The Original All Blacks game against Newport RFC at Rodney Parade in 1905, a journalist from the Daily Mail reported that "The average woman in Newport, judging from the expert feminine criticisms punctuating Saturday’s play, apparently knows as much of the science of rugby as any man."
+Outside of Wales, rugby union has been associated with the country and its culture from the nineteenth century onwards, and a perception of both Welsh men and women being "addicted" to rugby union became a stereotypical characteristics early in the sport's history.
+After The Original All Blacks game against Newport RFC at Rodney Parade in 1905, a journalist from the Daily Mail reported that "The average woman in Newport, judging from the expert feminine criticisms punctuating Saturday’s play, apparently knows as much of the science of rugby [union] as any man."
 Another reporter stating that "fully a third" of the spectators at Stradey Park, Llanelli were female.

 Today, both the Women's national team and Men's national team takes part in the annual Six Nations Championship and the Rugby World Cup.
 The Men's sevens team won the 2009 Rugby World Cup Sevens, and is one of 15 "core teams" in the annual World Rugby Sevens Series.
 Four Welsh teams (Cardiff Rugby, Dragons RFC, Ospreys and Scarlets) compete in the professional United Rugby Championship, the European Rugby Champions Cup and the European Rugby Challenge Cup with semi-professional teams competing in the Welsh Premier Division, the WRU Challenge Cup and Welsh Championship.
-In total, 320 rugby clubs are affiliated with the Welsh Rugby Union.
+In total, 320 rugby union clubs are affiliated with the Welsh Rugby Union.